simbiotica/SimbioticaCartoDBBundle/README.md

-SimbioticaCartoDBBundle
+SimbioticaCartoBundle
 =======================

-CartoDB SQL API integration for Symfony2
+Carto SQL API integration for Symfony2

 You can find documentation in Resources/docs folder